Spring Cleaning

 Cartridges for Kids – A recycling program that pays schools and nonprofit organizations cash for empty laser and inkjet cartridges, used cellphones, laptops, PDAs and iPods.

-Electronics Donation and Recycling – Learn how to donate or recycle your cellphone, PC or TV.
+Electronics Donation and Recycling – Learn how to donate or recycle your cellphone, PC or TV from the Environmental Protection Agency.

 Greener Gadgets – Type in your zip code to see a list of nationwide manufacturers, retailers and certified e-cycling locations in your area.